Working to ensure everyone can reach their most remarkable health.

 Every human deserves the chance to be healthy.
 For many, good health can be hard to achieve or maintain due to a variety of social and economic factors.

 At Novant Health, we recognize that these gaps exist, and we are actively working to close them.
 We are committed to helping every person – patients, team members and our communities at large – have access to the highest level of care for optimal wellness.

-Achieving health equity means working to give all people individualized care that helps them reach their best possible health outcomes.
-Reaching that goal requires focused and ongoing efforts to address inequalities in society that are caused by historical and contemporary injustices.
+Achieving health equity means working to give all people the personalized care they need to reach their best possible health.
+Reaching that goal requires strategic, focused, collaborative, ongoing efforts to address inequalities in society that are caused by historical and contemporary injustices.

-Novant Health has been recognized by organizations such as the Human Rights Campaign (HRC) Foundation and the Centers for Medicare & Medicaid Services for our efforts to promote health equity and reduce healthcare disparities.
+Novant Health’s efforts to promote health equity and reduce healthcare disparities are recognized by organizations such as the Human Rights Campaign (HRC) Foundation and the Centers for Medicare & Medicaid Services.

-Research has shown that cultural competence training impacts quality, safety, patient focused care, patient satisfaction, and patient outcomes (e.g. readmission rates, completion of discharge instructions, and care plan follow-up, etc.).
+Research has shown that cultural competence training impacts quality, safety, patient-focused care, patient satisfaction and patient outcomes (e.g., readmission rates, completion of discharge instructions, and care plan follow-up, etc.).
 The Joint Commission holds hospitals accountable for addressing and maintaining patient rights.
-These rights include the accommodation of cultural, religious, and spiritual values and practices.
-In 2019 the Office of Diversity, Inclusion and Equity partnered with Quality Interactions, a cross-cultural clinical learning with the goal of improving cross cultural education.
-Through this program we've seen an increase in engagement, implementation, and support for diversity, inclusion, and equity within Novant Health
+These rights include the accommodation of cultural, religious and spiritual values and practices.
+In 2019, Novant Health partnered with Quality Interactions, a cross-cultural clinical learning provider with the goal of improving cross-cultural education.
+Through this program we've seen an increase in engagement, implementation and support for diversity, inclusion, equity and belonging within Novant Health.